Our meter reading on World Water Day 2021

 Thank you

 We are therefore looking forward to a very nice 2021 in which we will increase our meter reading faster than ever.
-But first: thank you for your huge contribution so far on behalf of the entire team and board!
+But first: thank you for your enormous contribution so far on behalf of the entire team and board!

 people got access